 I’d known Wendee nearly ten years as a dynamic journalist who traveled the globe to report on wildlife and environmental issues.
-So when, in 2014, she told me she was selling her house in Texas and moving to Uganda to start a nonprofit on behalf of the Batwa people, I thought she was a teensy bit crazy.
-But when she explained the principles on which Redemption Song Foundation would be based, and her plan to implement them, I not only got on board – I literally joined the organizations first Board of Directors, on which I still serve.
+When she told me she was selling her house and moving to Uganda to start a nonprofit on behalf of the Batwa people, I thought she was a teensy bit crazy.
+But when she explained the principles on which RSF would be based, and her plan to implement them, I not only got on board – I literally joined the organizations first Board of Directors, on which I still serve.

-Even if you grew up poor in America, you almost certainly had electricity. - you had lights.
+Even if you grew up poor in America, you almost certainly had electricity — you had lights.
 With no running water, no electricity, no traditional education, and no access to their traditional source of food in the forest, the Batwa are facing extreme poverty the likes of which most people in the U.S. can't really imagine.
-It is even considered shocking to some Ugandans who grew up in a village to see some of these living conditions.

 My physician husband, two younger daughters, and I spent 5 weeks in Uganda in 2016.
 While my husband did anesthesia for surgeries at Bwindi Community Hospital, the girls and I began spending time with Wendee and the children at Redemption Song Foundation (RSF).
 We became aware of the challenges the Batwa people are facing, helped publicize Wendee’s fundraising efforts for safe drinking water, and assisted in constructing a mud hut for a family (through the Batwa Development Program).